 A durable Swiss defenseman who carved out a long professional career by adapting his game across continents and leagues.

-Yannick Weber's hockey journey is a study in versatility and longevity.
-Drafted by the Montreal Canadiens, the Swiss blueliner brought a poised, offensive-minded game from the European ice to the smaller, faster NHL rinks.
-While never a superstar, Weber became a valued utility player, capable of slotting in on defense or contributing on the power play with a hard, accurate shot.
-His career path took him across North America with stops in Pittsburgh, Nashville, and Vancouver, where he played a depth role on a Presidents' Trophy-winning team.
-After nearly 500 NHL games, Weber returned to Switzerland, bringing his wealth of experience to the ZSC Lions.
-His consistent presence on the Swiss national team for over a decade, competing in multiple World Championships and Olympics, cemented his status as a reliable pillar of his country's hockey program.
+Yannick Weber was drafted by the Montreal Canadiens and played nearly 500 NHL games.
+The Swiss blueliner brought a poised, offensive-minded game from European ice to the smaller, faster NHL rinks.
+He became a valued utility player, capable of slotting in on defense or contributing on the power play with a hard, accurate shot.
+His career took him to Pittsburgh, Nashville, and Vancouver, where he played a depth role on a Presidents' Trophy-winning team.
+After his NHL tenure, he returned to Switzerland and played for the ZSC Lions.
+He competed for the Swiss national team in multiple World Championships and Olympics over more than a decade.

 1981–1996